KateSimpson/Retrofit-co-design-toolkit/index.md

 * Aesthetics (anything to improve, to adapt the home in line with householder preferences?)

+ _This information can form the basis of post-occupancy evaluation from the householder perspective, used to compare pre and post retrofit_

 * Legislation compliance (check with building control if anything in the building regulations above is unclear)